marselsotiri/hoxton-solo-project-frontend/README.md

 # Coach App

 This is an Application I cretated about sports.
-This App is a trainer's only App.
+This App is a coach's only App.
 They can create their own profile and use it to add or delete players from their lists.